FFMG/myoddweb.piger/monitor/api/python/Doc/library/shutil.rst

 .. function:: copy2(src, dst, *, follow_symlinks=True)

    Identical to :func:`~shutil.copy` except that :func:`copy2`
-   also attempts to preserve all file metadata.
+   also attempts to preserve file metadata.

    When *follow_symlinks* is false, and *src* is a symbolic link, :func:`copy2` attempts to copy all metadata from the